BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: I attempted another code along challenge to create a full MERN stack project

-**Thoughts** The project idea was to use create-react-app and mongodb to develop a restaurant review site.
+**Thoughts:** The project idea was to use create-react-app and mongodb to develop a restaurant review site.
 It was cool to code along just to see what you can do with this stack and to ge an idea on how it works.
 I definitely need some practice to do this project independantly.

 **Link to work:** [Restaurant Reviews](https://github.com/BrigitteSprung/Restaurant-Reviews)